org12893/m_light_handbook/README.md

 	- Bluetooth
 	- Wireless

 To Switch between the three main states idle, local and remote the left tactile push button is used.
 To dive one level deeper into the menu structure the right tactile push button is used.
-At the second level either "red, green, blue, white, rgbw, motor" or "bluetoot, wireless" the left button can be used again to switch between the states.
+At the second level either "red, green, blue, white, rgbw, motor" or "bluetooth, wireless" the left button can be used again to switch between the states.
 To get back to the main three states use the right button again.

 The current state is always visible on the display.